-Additional responsibilities of the WMC include the following:
+Additional responsibilities of the FE or FC include the following:

 - Maintaining an adequate supply of labels;

 - Maintaining drum inventories at sites;

 - Interfacing with all necessary personnel;

 - Preparing Requests for Disposal (RFDs);

 - Tracking generated waste;

 - Ensuring that drums are properly labeled;

 - Coordinating waste disposal or transfers;

 - Sampling waste containers to characterize wastes;

-- Transferring characterization data to DOE Prime Contractor's Data Management Coordinator; and - Ensuring that Generator Staging Areas (GSAs), 90DAAs, and Satellite Accumulation Areas are properly established, maintained, and closed.
+- Transferring characterization data to DOE Prime Contractor's Data Management Coordinator; and

+- Ensuring that CERCLA staging areas are properly established, maintained, and closed.

-The WMC or designee will update a computer-generated status sheet that can be retrieved quickly and will list all waste generated during field activities.
-The waste status sheet will supply the following information:
+The WE or designee will update the RFD, which can be retrieved quickly and will list all waste generated during field activities on a container specific WICL.
+The RFD and WICL will supply the following information:

 - Generation date;

 - RFD number;

 - Waste origination point;

 - Waste type (solid or liquid);

 - Description (e.g., soil, PPE, plastic);

 - Quantity of waste;

 - Current location of waste;

 - Sampling status;

 - Sampling results status;

 - Resampling needed; and

 - Date released to PGDP.